When you really want to ski but you live in a city where the nearest mountain is hours away, what do you do? You ski anyway.

 Both the Saskatoon Nordic Ski Club and CanoeSki help newbies with lessons so you can start your adventure with the same confidence as a local.
 You don’t have to leave the city for the flatlands to enjoy the sport, either.

-The City of Saskatoon and the Nordic Ski Club maintain trails scattered throughout the city.
+The City of Saskatoon and the Nordic Ski Club maintain trails scattered throughout the city - check here for updates on the status of groomed ski trails.
 These scenic ski trails carry you through river banks and winding urban vistas.
 Holiday Park and Wildwood golf courses are excellent choices for beginners, and you’re in no danger of getting hit in the head by golf balls.
 Try the short single track at Kinsmen Park at the downtown’s edge.
-It’s perfect for those who are a bit rusty at the whole exercise-in-winter-thing.
+It’s perfect for those who are a bit rusty at the whole exercise-in-winter thing.

 Trek out to Blackstrap Provincial Park to ski in the shadow of our very own human-made mountain.
 Or make a weekend trip north of the city.
 Luxury seekers will fit right in at Elk Ridge Resort.
 Enjoy a meal around the fireplace after skiing through the Waskesiu Wilderness Region’s forests.